This post may contain affiliate links. Please read our disclosure policy.

-Easy Cacio e Pepe recipe, a simple Roman dish meaning cheese and pepper, which is pretty much all I need in life!
-This easy Italian pasta dish comes together in just 20 minutes, making it perfect for a family weeknight meal.
+Cacio e Pepe is a simple Roman dish (meaning cheese and pepper) that is pretty much all I need in life!
+This easy, classic Italian pasta dish comes together in just 20 minutes, making it perfect for a family weeknight meal.

-Cacio e Pepe is a simple Italian pasta that means cheese and pepper.
+Cacio e Pepe is a simple Italian pasta.
+Truly, it’s so simple that its translation quite literally means cheese and pepper.
 Little else is needed to make this dish outstanding, so of course we choose those two ingredients wisely.

 - Pasta – Tonnarelli is the traditional pasta to use in this authentic recipe, but spaghetti is easily available.
 Bucatini and shells also pair well with this dish.
-Make homemade pasta, fresh or boxed.
+Make this dish with your favorite homemade pasta or store bought.

-- Butter – Salted butter is my go to for this pasta dish, but you can use unsalted if you prefer.
+- Butter – Salted butter is my go to for this pasta dish, but you can use unsalted if that’s what you have on hand.
 If you use unsalted, you may want to add a pinch of salt to the melted butter.
+Or, try this recipe with Browned Butter.

 - Black Pepper – Thick flakes of black pepper add immense flavor to this simple dish.
 Use freshly ground or coarsely ground pepper.

 - Cheese – Grana Padano and Pecorino – the cheeses are interchangeable, you can use one or both.
-Grate the cheese finely so that it melts quickly and easily into the pasta.
+Buy a high quality cheese and learn how to grate cheese for the best creamy melt.
+Grate it finely so that it melts quickly and easily into the pasta.

 Tips